-Methadone is one of the most popular drugs used to help people beat an opioid addiction.
+Using methadone is one of the most popular methods to help people beat an opioid addiction.
 It is controversial, however, as it effectively means substituting one addictive and dangerous opiate for another.
-Indeed, there are significant pros and cons to this type of treatment, although most professionals agree that the benefits outweigh the risks if used properly.
+Indeed, there are significant pros and cons to this type of treatment, although most professionals agree that the benefits of methadone outweigh the risks if used properly.
 The reality is that methadone works, but when used incorrectly, it can be dangerous.

 Detox Treatment of Opioid Addiction